Solar shading, brise soleil & privacy screens

 Whether for aesthetics or merely for a particular design appearance, struts or ties can be introduced.

-Hidden gutter configurations provide a more contemporary appearance and allow more imaginative fascia profiles to be used, from plain fascias to trapezoidal, bullnose, raked and elliptical designs.
+With complete eaves systems, hidden gutter configurations provide a more contemporary appearance and allow more imaginative fascia profiles to be used.

 Dales are able to design and manufacture fascia profiles to almost any shape, size or proportion including curved and elliptical designs.
 As part of our specification service preliminary drawings can be prepared which can be inserted directly into your own drawings.
 All systems are designed on an individual project basis and a 25 year guarantee may be available, subject to terms and conditions.
 Example drawings can be downloaded here.